-MRI scans take longer than CT scans – often up to an hour.
 Your child may have to lie inside a narrow tube, which is confining and can be distressing.
 The test also requires a person to stay still for several minutes at a time.
-Newer, more open MRI machines may help with this, but the test still requires staying still for long periods of time.
-The MRI machine also makes loud buzzing and clicking noises that can be disturbing.
 Younger children may be given medicine to help keep them calm or even asleep during the test.

 Chest x-rays may be done to look for any spread of Wilms tumor to the lungs, as well as to have a baseline view of the lungs to compare with other x-rays that might be done in the future.
 This test might not be needed if a CT scan of the chest is done.

 Bone scans can help show if cancer has spread to bones.
-Doctors don’t usually order this test unless they think your child has a type of Wilms tumor that is likely to spread.
+Doctors don’t usually order this test unless they think your child has a type of Wilms tumor that's likely to spread.

 Lab tests might be done to check urine and blood samples if your child’s doctor suspects a kidney problem.
 They may also be done after a Wilms tumor has been found.

-A urine sample may be tested (urinalysis) for blood and other substances to see if there are problems with the kidneys.
+A urine sample may be tested (urinalysis) to see if there are problems with the kidneys.
 Urine may also be tested for substances called catecholamines.
 This is done to make sure your child doesn’t have another kind of tumor called neuroblastoma.
 (Neuroblastomas often start in the adrenal glands, which are just on top of each kidney.)